 internal conflict that lasted 36 years and resulted in the deaths of more than

-inequalities of income, high levels of violence and lack of access to education
+inequalities of income, high levels of violence and poverty, and lack of access to education

 intersection of three personal characteristics: geography, cultural identity

 and gender.
-Children who live in rural areas identify themselves as indigenous
+Females as well as children who live in rural areas and identify themselves as indigenous

 in addition to females are far more likely to live in poverty than any other group.